RaptorRepack/RepackToolkit/Readme.md

 Recommend notes
 ---------------
-- Highly recommended for (Windows 11 22H2) Pro Edition to use this Repack Toolkit.
+- Highly recommended for Windows 11 22H2 Pro Edition to use this Repack Toolkit.
-- Highly recommended for setup install  to "Run as administrator" click now, Then finish the Repack Toolkit installation setup.
+- Highly recommended for setup install  to Run as administrator click now, Then finish the Repack Toolkit installation setup.

 Social media
 ------------